surajshetiya/surajshetiya.github.io/_posts/2017-02-15-Numerical-Issues.md

 end
 ```

-The code above does not work directly on the input instead we need to convert the values of Min, Max and x into uint64 by multiplying them with the inverse of the least precission decimal unit.
+The code above does not work directly on the fractional input.
+We need to convert the values of Min, Max and x into uint64 by multiplying them with the inverse of the least significant decimal unit(for eg, in Min was 0.41, Max was 0.833 and x was 0.59 then we would divide them by 0.001 making them Min - 441, Max - 833 and x - 590) .
+Dealing with integers reduces the uncertainty involved with the numbers as they are precise while being smaller in range.
+A uint64 was large enough for my data I was dealing, you will need to make the choice based on the data you are dealing with.